-This paper describes medical students' self-reported perceptions, knowledge, and competence of working with NDCI populations.
-The study aligns with previous research that reports a lack of NDCI-specific training during medical school in the U.S. and worldwide.
-Findings can inform efforts to promote NDCI knowledge and competence among health care workers.
+This paper describes medical students' self-reported perceptions, knowledge, and competence related to working with NDCI populations.
+The study aligns with previous research that reports a lack of NDCI-specific training in medical school in the U.S. and worldwide.^{13,19,20} Findings can inform efforts to promote NDCI knowledge and competence among health care workers.